Metro Caring offers a variety of educational programs and resources designed to promote self-sufficiency and help people attain economic independence.

 Through collaborations with health providers, Metro Caring offers free health services to participants to (1) assist them with existing issues, (2) diagnose new or unknown problems, and (3) prevent future illness.

-These services focus on preventive care and include health screenings, tobacco and alochol cessation, and immunizations.
+These services focus on preventive care and include health screenings, tobacco and alcohol cessation, and immunizations.
 Current partners include Denver Health, 9Health Fair, Carolyn J. Swenson, MSPH, MSN, RN.
 Additional efforts have been conducted with Children’s Hospital Colorado and Bruner Family Medicine at Saint Joseph Hospital.